dtandersen/pokemongo-map-docker/README.md

-# Dockerfile for PokemonGo Map
+# PokemonGo Map Docker Image

+[PokemonGo Map](https://github.com/AHAAAAAAA/PokemonGo-Map) provides live visualization of pokemon, pokestops, and gyms for Pokemon GO.

 ## How to use